Thunderbolt (Marvel Comics): William Carver

 William Carver was born in Harlem, New York.
-Returning to Harlem after military service, William was approached by several members of a local violent street gang named the Thunderbolts which Turk Barrett was a part of.
+Returning to Harlem after military service, William is approached by several members of a local street gang named the Thunderbolts.
 The Thunderbolts are eager to have William in their group for his military training.
-Carver refused and the next day went to work as an assistant district attorney under then-district attorney Franklin Nelson.
-When Nelson learned of Carver's encounter with the Thunderbolts gang, he instructed Carver to infiltrate them to gather enough information about their illegal activities to shut them down.
-Carver helped gather evidence sufficient to send several gang members to prison.
+William refuses and becomes an assistant district attorney under then-district attorney Franklin Nelson.
+When Nelson learns of William's encounter with the Thunderbolts gang, he instructs William to infiltrate them to gather enough information about their illegal activities to shut them down.
+William helps gather evidence sufficient to send several gang members to prison.

-Months later, William's younger brother Lonnie Carver was gunned down in front of him.
-At the funeral, William spotted Lonnie's murderer and chased him through the cemetery.
-As the two men struggled, a bolt of lightning hit them, killing the sniper instantly.
-Carver was saved by an experimental cobalt radiation treatment during which he was unintentionally exposed to an unusual amount of radiation.
-The radiation mutated his body to give him the ability to move at superhuman speeds and enhanced his reflexes.
-Carver began a career as a costumed crime-fighter calling himself Thunderbolt after his first criminal enemies and tried to discover who had ordered Lonnie's assassination.
+Months later, William's younger brother Lonnie is shot and killed in front of him.
+At Lonnie's funeral, William spots Lonnie's murderer and chases him through the cemetery.
+As the two battle, a bolt of lightning hits them, killing the sniper instantly.
+William is saved by an experimental cobalt radiation treatment, giving him superhuman speed and reflexes.
+William becomes a costumed crime-fighter, calling himself Thunderbolt after the Thunderbolts gang, and tries to discover who had ordered Lonnie's assassination.

-Carver soon discovered that the radiation he was exposed to sped up not only his reflexes, but his aging as he was now aging at a rate of several years per week.
-Carver tracked down his old ally Power Man and Power Man's ally Iron Fist to help him find Lonnie's killer.
-They discovered that it had been attorney Big Ben Donovan whose younger brother Paul had been one of the Thunderbolts gang members that William Carver sent to prison.
-Paul Donovan was killed in prison by some Maggia operatives and Big Ben Donovan blamed Carver for his death sending an assassin to kill William's brother Lonnie in revenge.
-After his confession, Big Ben Donovan pulled a gun on Thunderbolt during the fight with Caesar Cicero's men.
-As the two men struggled, the gun went off and accidentally shot Donovan.
-Thunderbolt's mission completed, he succumbed to his body's rapid aging and died with the content that his brother's murder had been avenged.
+William soon discovers that his aging process has been accelerated, causing him to age at a rate of several years per week.
+William tracks down his old ally Power Man and Power Man's ally Iron Fist to help him find Lonnie's killer.
+They discovered that it had been attorney Big Ben Donovan, whose younger brother Paul was one of the Thunderbolts gang members who William sent to prison.
+After confessing to his crime, Big Ben Donovan pulls a gun on Thunderbolt.
+As Donovan and Thunderbolt battle, the gun goes off and inadvertently hits Donovan.
+Thunderbolt dies from his rapid aging, content that his brother's murder has been avenged.